girobugos/Nella/README.txt

 The files in this archive are released under the New-BSD license.
 See nella.txt in license directory for a copy of the license.

-Import install.sql to your database, allow write permisions to "log,temp,session" directories in app dir. now edit your config.ini for your database settings now you can run administration in dir /admin.
+Import install.sql to your database, allow write permisions to "log,temp,session,images" directories in app dir and "images" in document_root dir.
+Now edit your config.ini for your database settings now you can run administration in dir /admin.
 Default user name
 is: "admin" and password is: "demo123"